CenterBLC/N1904/docs/features/function.md

 ## Feature description

 The `function` feature describes the syntactic functions of words, groups of words (phrases, clauses, etc.), or the composition of (sub)sentences.
+This feature mimicks BHSA nomenclature for feature [function](https://etcbc.github.io/bhsa/features/function/).

 ## Feature values